Relatives meal with residents

 All Service Users will undergo an assessment to ensure we are able to meet their needs, our service will provide support which encourages personal growth and development, we aim to encourage and promote motivation and independence.
 All Service Users will have their own care plan which will be compiled with the service users, their family members and professional bodies, Our care plans will detail the requirement of the individual, this will include daily tasks, activities, personal requirements, risk assessments and likes and dislikes.
 Each service user will have the opportunity to discuss their wishes with their General Practitioner.

-The Home Manager, Sue Garner has many years experience in care and gained relevant management qualifications and is committed to maintaining excellent standards of choice, dignity and independence for service users by employing quality, valued and loyal staff.
+The Home Manager, Tina Smith has many years experience in care and gained relevant management qualifications and is committed to maintaining excellent standards of choice, dignity and independence for service users by employing quality, valued and loyal staff.

 Visitors are always welcome.
 If you would like to arrange a tour of the home, please contact the manager direct, who will be pleased to assist you.

 Yockleton Grange is registered with Care Quality Commission (CQC) to provide accommodation and personal care for up to thirty older people and for seven people (over the age of 55 years) with learning disabilities.